antuvarghese/instagram-auto-login/README.md

 3.place chromedriver.exe in the same folder (you can download depending on your browser) 4.run (python3 autologin_instagram.py)

+#wordlist
+It is a text file with username and password.Here it is only a demo.You can customize and replace it with your credentials.
+Clear the text file and add your values.

 Note:THIS IS ONLY FOR EDUCATIONAL PURPOSE.DON'T MISUSE IT!